-Every Reinforcement/Replacement Phase beginning with Turn 12, the Imperial player rolls 1D6.
-On a DR of 1, the South wins and the Republicans do not get the change in RP costs as in the standard rules.
-Starting with Turn 14, the costs as in the standard rules.
-Starting with Turn 14, the Imperial DR is modified so that a 6 means the North wins and the standard rules apply.
-Additionally, if the South wins, the Imperial player must immediately roll 1D6 again to see if the South asks for Sonora province in return for their support of Maximilian.
+Every replacement phase beginning with turn 12, the Imperial player rolls a die.
+On a DR of 1, the South wins and the Republicans do not get the change in replacement point costs as in the standard rules.
+Starting with turn 14, the Imperial DR is modified so that a 6 means the North wins and the standard rules apply.
+Additionally, if the South wins, the Imperial player must immediately roll the die again to see if the South asks for Sonora province in return for their support of Maximilian.
 If the DR is a 6, the South successfully negotiates the handover of Sonora with Napoleon III over the likely objections of his marshals.
 Place CSA leaders Magruder, two 10-2 infantry brigades and one 7-3 cavalry brigade in Sonora if it is Imperial occupied or uncontrolled.
 Magruder may never lead an Imperial Army, although he and the Confederate units may be part of an Imperial Army.
-If Sonora is Republican controlled, the units enter from the CSA border during the Movement Phase.
+If Sonora is

+Republican controlled, the units enter from the CSA border during the movement phase.
 CSA units may cooperate with Imperial troops, but once control is established, all Imperial troops must leave and the Sonora control marker is placed.
 It still counts as an Imperial province for victory conditions.

-Note: This event will preclude Section 10.3 from being put into play.
+Note This event will preclude Section 10.3 from being put into play.